1982 Brazilian Grand Prix

 The 1982 Brazilian Grand Prix was a Formula One motor race held at Jacarepaguá on 21 March 1982.
-It was the second round of the 1982 Formula One season.
+It was the second race of the 1982 Formula One World Championship.

 Many drivers suffered exhaustion because of the intensely hot weather, particularly Brabham drivers Nelson Piquet and Riccardo Patrese.
-Patrese was forced to retire from the race due to total exhaustion.
-Piquet, after having finished first in the race and then barely making it to the podium ceremony, fainted due to exhaustion only to be disqualified later.
+Patrese was forced to retire from the race due to total exhaustion; Piquet, after having finished first in the race and then barely making it to the podium ceremony, fainted due to exhaustion only to be disqualified later.